 The Sacramento Waldorf School supports the healthy development of students through our Social Emotional Learning and Health Program (SEL) led by Megan Sullivan.
 Megan works collaboratively with our high school counselor to create a positive and helpful environment for our students.

-The Sacramento Waldorf School Library offers services to the whole school from the kindergarten to the twelfth grade, as well as to teachers, staff, parents, and teacher trainees.
+The Sacramento Waldorf School Library offers services to the whole school from the kindergarten to the twelfth grade, as well as to teachers, staff, and parents.
 The library consists of a collection of over 10,000 fiction and non-fiction books as well as maps, globes, periodicals, class prints, a large art file, documentary photo file, class plays, videos and DVDs, audio tapes and CDs, slides, audio-visual equipment, and class teacher resource binders.
 The Library is served by Beth Ghiorso, a half-time librarian who is also a half-time high school teacher, aided by a part-time assistant.
 Students are shown how to use an index, table of contents, a glossary, and a variety of reference books including encyclopedias and almanacs.
 Use of the digital catalog is also demonstrated, and how to locate books in the stacks.

 The library is closed over school holidays and summer break.